What is the Ketogenic Diet Therapy?

 “As we can’t use sugar, a lot of my recipes involve sweeteners.
 At the same time, berries are a great go-to natural sweetener - it’s always handy to have raspberries and blueberries in the fridge because they’re a good start to any recipe.”

-Fat is found in foods like avocado, oils, cream, butter and mayonnaise.
-They are an essential part of your child’s diet and will provide the majority of calories that your child needs, as fat is the primary source of energy on the ketogenic diet.
+Fat is found in foods like avocado, oils, cream, butter and mayonnaise.7 Foods high in fat are an essential part of the ketogenic diet and will provide the majority of calories that the body needs, as fat is the primary source of energy on the ketogenic diet.
 Fat creates energy when it is broken down by the body to make ketones.
+Ketosis is a natural state the body finds itself in when it is using fat as its main fuel instead of glucose.

 The day-to-day management of KDT involves the provision of a diet that is restricted in carbohydrate and sugar content, high in fat, and containing enough protein to meet the requirements to build and repair the body.